Brillante Jr.

-Brillante Jr. (born 28 March 2001) is the ring name of a Mexican luchador enmascarado (or masked professional wrestler).
-He works for Consejo Mundial de Lucha Libre (CMLL).
+Brillante Jr. (born 28 March 2001) is the ring name of a Mexican professional wrestler.
+He works for promotion Consejo Mundial de Lucha Libre (CMLL).
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Family

 Born in Gómez Palacio, Brillante Jr. is a cousin of Andrade El Idolo.
 He recalls training together with Andrade when he was only four years old.

-He is part of the third generation of the Andrade/El Moro family to compete in lucha libre.
+He is part of the third generation of the Andrade/El Moro family to compete in Mexican professional wrestling style know as lucha libre.
 His great-grandfather, José Andrade, wrestled under the name "El Moro", while his uncles wrestle or wrestled under the names Diamante/Moro III (Sergio Andrade), Zafiro/Pentagoncito/Espiritu Magico (Juan Andrade), Kevin (Juan Andrade), Espanto Jr./Pentagón (Jesús Andrade), and another one of his cousins works as the current Espanto Jr. His sister Lady Shadow, also wrestles in CMLL.
 His own father, however, was never a wrestler.